jumpnow/jumpnowtek-site/_drafts/BeagleBone-kernel-development.md

 If you make changes to the config that you want to keep, make sure to copy it back to `meta-bbb/.../defconfig`

+### Building

+Source the cross-tools environment

+    ~$ cd bbb/linux-stable
+    ~/bbb/linux-stable$ source /opt/poky/1.8/environment-setup-cortexa8hf-vfp-neon-poky-linux-gnueabi

+Build a zImage, unset **LOCALVERSION** so modules already on the bbb rootfs will still load

+    ~/bbb/linux-stable$ make LOCALVERSION= -j4 zImage

+Build modules

+    ~/bbb/linux-stable$ make LOCALVERSION= -j4 modules

+Build device tree binaries

+    ~/bbb/linux-stable$ make bbb-hdmi.dtb
+      DTC     arch/arm/boot/dts/bbb-hdmi.dtb

+The device tree source files are found under `arch/arm/boot/dts/`

+### Deploying

+For development, deployment consists of copying over to a running beaglebone system and rebooting.
+I usually use **scp**.

+The new *zImage* file can be found here `arch/arm/boot/zImage`.
+Copy it to the beaglebone `/boot/` directory.

+    ~/bbb/linux-stable$ scp arch/arm/boot/zImage root@<bbb-ip-address>:/boot

+I'm typically only working on one particular module at a time and therefore would only copy that particular `*.ko` module over to the appropriate beaglebone `/lib/modules` location.

+Device tree binaries also go in `/boot`.

+For example

+    ~/bbb/linux-stable$ scp arch/arm/boot/dts/bbb-hdmi.dtb root@<bbb-ip-address>:/boot

+Modify `/boot/uEnv.txt` to specify which **dtb** file to load.

+	fdtfile="some-dtb"

+The `meta-bbb` modified **u-boot** looks for a *uEnv.txt* file in the rootfs `/boot` directory.

 [bbb-yocto]: http://www.jumpnowtek.com/yocto/BeagleBone-Systems-with-Yocto.html